Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: KN-ADS BLACK HOLE IN PERFECT FLUID MATTER

-Because the Newman-Jains method don't include the cosmological constant, we only use other method to study the situation with the cosmological constant.
-In the paper of \cite{2017PhRvD..95f4015X}, they obtained the black hole solutions with cosmological constant.
-In order to generalize the solutions including cosmological constant, we rewrite the above Kerr-Newman black hole metric with scalar field matter in Rastall gravity as
+Now we extend the Kerr-Newman black hole to the KN-AdS black hole surrounded by the perfect fluid matter.
+Since the Newman-Janis method does not include the cosmological constant $\Lambda$, we employ other method to obtain the solution with the presence of the cosmological constant, as presented in \cite{2017PhRvD..95f4015X}.
+First, we rewrite the above Kerr-Newman black hole metric (Eq.
+19) as